toshirot/libra-auth/README.md

 Make this.
 Client and server authentication work sample for ticket application using the libra-auth method.

-<h2>Future</h2>
-The Libra Auth method can be used not only for ticket sales authentication as in this demo but also for normal authentication tasks.
-Especially suitable for authentication tasks involving payments.
-It provides trust by the Libra blockchain ledger.
-However, each authentication work is fast because it is separated from the Libra Network.
-If you already have a Libra account, i.e. a private key or mnemonic, you can immediately authenticate with someone else's account without payment

 <h2>Demo</h2>
 First, open the ALICE page on your PC or smartphone and display the QR ticket.
 Next, use another smartphone to authenticate by scanning the ALICE QR code from the BOB page.